-Special Retention Policy
+Special Retention Policy: MPA and DPA

 A 3.00 cumulative grade point average is required for graduation.
-No grade below "C" will be credited toward the Master of Public Administration degree.
-Students will be dismissed from the MPA program if they accumulate three or more academic deficiency points.
-A grade of "C" (while it will be credited toward the MPA degree) equals one deficiency point.
-A grade of "D," "WF" or "F," or "U" (none of which will be credited ward the MPA degree) equals two deficiency points.
+No grade below "C" will be credited toward the Master of Public Administration degree or toward the Doctor of Public Administration degree Students will be dismissed from either program if they accumulate three or more academic deficiency points.
+A grade of "C" (while it will be credited toward the MPA degree or toward the DPA degree) equals one deficiency point.
+A grade of "D," "WF" or "F," or "U" (none of which will be credited toward the MPA degree) equals two deficiency points.